avinash201199/Free-courses-with-Certificates/README.md

 After extensive research and effort, I have curated a selection of free online courses that provide certification across various domains.
 These courses offer a unique opportunity to bolster your qualifications, and the resulting certificates can be prominently displayed on your resume or LinkedIn profile, showcasing your commitment to continuous learning and professional development. 📜

-Feel free to explore these courses and take the next step in your journey towards personal and career growth. 🌐💼
+Feel free to explore these courses and take the next step in your journey toward personal and career growth. 🌐💼
-### How to contribute ! 😎<br>
+### How to contribute! 😎<br>

-You can contribute in many ways in this repository
+You can contribute in many ways to this repository

-1. If you are beginner, then you can contribute by improving the structure of the repository. <br>
+1. If you are a beginner, then you can contribute by improving the structure of the repository. <br>
 2. Design the website for this repository with the content. <br>
-3. Add more free courses into the list below and in the main.js course_details list which are not present. <br>
+3. Add more free courses to the list below and in the main.js course_details list that are not present. <br>

 Check [Contributing.md](https://github.com/avinash201199/Free-courses-with-Certificates/blob/main/CONTRIBUTING.md) file to get started